roozbeh360/dota-2-engine/README.md

 it's full implemented ? not still but i am working on it . and it doesn't support EconomySchema api for now .

-why cc copyright ? it still need more test and more devlopers to come so i need to introduce it and get helps .
+why cc copyright ? it still need more test and more developers to come so i need to introduce it and get helps .

 how about the framework speed ? it's just fine but dota 2 api is not working well